A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Introduction

 \subsubsection{Methodology}

 Our methodology for defining interactive computation emerges as an interactive variant of a classical construction that consists in a ``horizontal'' transitive \emph{embedding} of programs into proofs and in a ``vertical'' homomorphing of each non-interactive structure into its interactive counterpart (\cf Figure~\ref{figure:Methodology}).
-We will argue that the right-most ``vertical'' homomorphism (without $\subset$-tail) cannot be an embedding (with $\subset$-tail) and that this reflects the essential difference between interactivity and non-interactivity here.
-More precisely, we shall present: \begin{enumerate} \item \textbf{in this paper,} a classical modal logic (LiP) of \emph{interactive proofs} that \begin{enumerate} \item are agent-centric generalisations of non-interactive proofs such that the agents are resource-\emph{un}bounded with respect to individual and thus also propositional knowledge (\cf Section~\ref{section:LogicalLaws}), though our agents here are still unable to guess individual (and thus also propositional) knowledge \item induce the knowledge of their proof goal with their intended interpreting agent(s) such that the induced knowledge is propositional in the sense of the standard modal logic of knowledge S5 \cite{Epistemic_Logic,EpistemicLogicFiveQuestions} \end{enumerate} (See \cite{skramerPhDthesis,skramerCPLDolevYao} and \cite{skramerIMLA2008} for preliminary, non-axiomatic explorations within different, non-standard semantics, but in \cite{skramerIMLA2008} already with pairing and signing as proof-term constructors.) \item \textbf{in future work:} \begin{enumerate} \item a classical modal logic (iS4) of \emph{interactive provability} via an embedding into LiP in analogy with Art\"{e}mov's embedding of the standard modal logic of non-arithmetic\footnote{\ie not internalising provability of a formal system that includes Peano Arithmetic} provability S4 into his Logic of Proofs LP \cite{LP,ArtemovBSL,ModalLogicInMathematics} \item \emph{interactive Intuitionistic Logic} (iIL) via an embedding into iS4 in analogy with the G\"odel-Kolmogorov embedding of Intuitionistic Logic IL into S4 \cite{ModalLogicInMathematics} \item \emph{typed interactive programs} (tiP) via an isomorphism from iIL in analogy with the Curry-Howard isomorphism between IL and typed programs tP \cite{CurryHoward}. \end{enumerate} \end{enumerate} We will deploy our methodology from right to left.
+We will argue that the lower right-most ``vertical'' homomorphism (without $\subset$-tail) cannot be an embedding (with $\subset$-tail) and that this reflects the essential difference between interactivity and non-interactivity here.
+So here, we shall present: \begin{enumerate} \item a classical modal logic (LiP) of \emph{interactive proofs} that \begin{enumerate} \item are agent-centric generalisations of non-interactive proofs such that the agents are resource-\emph{un}bounded with respect to individual and thus also propositional knowledge (\cf Section~\ref{section:LogicalLaws}), though our agents here are still unable to guess individual (and thus also propositional) knowledge; \item induce the knowledge of their proof goal with their intended interpreting agent(s) such that the induced knowledge is propositional in the sense of the standard modal logic of knowledge S5 \cite{Epistemic_Logic,MultiAgents,EpistemicLogicFiveQuestions}. \end{enumerate} (See \cite{skramerPhDthesis,skramerCPLDolevYao} and \cite{skramerIMLA2008} for preliminary, non-axiomatic explorations within different, non-standard semantics, but in \cite{skramerIMLA2008} already with pairing and signing as proof-term constructors.) \item a classical modal logic (iS4) of \emph{interactive provability} via an embedding into an epistemically guarded first-order extension (egFOLiP) of LiP in loose analogy with Art\"{e}mov's embedding of the standard modal logic of non-arithmetic\footnote{\ie not internalising provability of a formal system that includes Peano Arithmetic} provability S4 into his Logic of Proofs LP \cite{LP,ArtemovBSL,ModalLogicInMathematics}.
+(To make the analogy tighter, one could equip LiP with term variables as LP is equipped with, and attempt a corresponding embedding.
+However, we find our present embedding a bit more natural in our setting.) \item \emph{interactive Intuitionistic Logic} (iIL) via an embedding into iS4 in analogy with the G\"odel-McKinsey-Tarski embedding of Intuitionistic Logic IL into S4 \cite{ModalLogicInMathematics}, which will turn out to be the non-modal fragment of \cite{LIiP:ACMTOCL}. \item \emph{(untyped) interactive Combinatory Logic} (iCL) as a multi-agent distributed generalisation of the classic Combinatory Logic (CL) \cite{LambdaCalculusAndCombinators} and as a parent formalism for its following simply typed variant. \item \emph{typed interactive Combinatory Logic} (TiCL) via an isomorphism from iIL in analogy with the Curry-Howard isomorphism between IL and typed Combinatory Logic (TCL) \cite{CurryHoward,LecturesOnTheCurryHowardIsomorphism}. \end{enumerate} We will deploy our methodology from right to left.